 - a.
-Enter these values in Calc worksheets. - b.
-Use formula to find out the values of X for each even value of Y. - c.
-Plot a line chart of X and Y values together. - d.
-Format the chart as per your choice. - 4.
+Enter these values in Calc spreadsheet. - b.
+Use formula to find out the values of Y for each value of X. - c.
+Plot a line chart of X and Y values together. - 4.
 Collect the electricity bill of your home for each month from January to May.
-Create a worksheet with the data of Name of the Month and Bill Amount as below.
+Create a spreadsheet with the data of Month Name and Bill Amount as below.

 MONTH BILL AMOUNT

-JAN ?
+JANUARY ?

-FEB
+FEBRUARY

 MARCH

 APRIL

 MAY

-Enter the data in a worksheet and develop the chart of any three types.
+Enter the data in a spreadsheet and plot any three charts.
 Also find out that which type of chart will be more appropriate for such type of data.